stable-net/go-stablenet/README.md

   - The very first validator set is defined in genesis.json, and validators in the genesis block initially have a staking amount of zero.
 - After stabilization stage, validator selection follows below rules
   - `minimum stakers <= number of stakers <= target validators`: every stakers become validators.
-  - `number of stakers > target validators`: validators are selected using VRF, considering staking amount and diligence.
+  - `number of stakers > target validators`: validators are selected using randao, considering staking amount and diligence.
   - `number of stakers < minimum stakers`: all remaining stakers become validators, which should not occur in a public network after stabilization stage for the sake of network security.

-Validators are selected to act as proposers in a round-robin manner.
+Validators are selected to act as proposers in a round-robin manner and the order is shuffled at every epoch.

+### Randao system
+WBFT uses a randao system to select validators and to order them based on their staking amount and diligence.
+The randao system is designed to be secure against manipulation by validators, ensuring that the selection process is fair and transparent.
+WBFT blocks include a `RandaoReveal` fields in the extra data and use a legacy field `MixDigest` of the header as the randao mix, which is used to generate a random value for validator selection and shuffled ordering.
+- `MixDigest`: a xor value of the previous block header's `MixDigest` and the current block's `RandaoReveal`
+- `RandaoReveal`: is a ECDSA signature of the proposer on some data(chainId, hard fork version, block height) using big-endian encoding.

 ### Reward System and Diligence Metrics
 WBFT rewards consist of two types: